matter-labs/foundry-zksync/README.md

 While `foundry-zksync` is **alpha stage**, there are some limitations to be aware of:

+- **Cheatcodes in External Contracts**: Currently the use of cheatcodes in external contracts is not supported.
+For more innformation, please review [the following issue](https://github.com/matter-labs/foundry-zksync/issues/497#issuecomment-2267629273).
 - **Compile Time**: Some users may experience slower compile times.
 - **Compiling Libraries**: Compiling non-inlinable libraries requires deployment and adding to configuration or the command line with the `--libraries` argument.
 For more information please refer to [official docs](https://docs.zksync.io/build/developer-reference/ethereum-differences/libraries).